 Recently, I was with a client talking about pricing.
 Something I noticed is that some of her more senior employees were being booked out for quick services that required little experience.
 As a result, it was making it impossible for the salon owner to increase her profits meaningfully.
 Let alone pay the senior employee any kind of commission for carrying out the treatments.

 With salon-tiered pricing, you get a lot more control over who can be booked for what and can prevent services that require little experience from being done by senior employees.
 As such, it helps increase your profits and ensures that you’re passing on reasonable costs to your customers.
+If you’re worried about how to convey this to clients, you can set this c quickly and easily in your salon or spa scheduling software to go live immediately.

 What’s In It For You?